-It’s important to understand from the get go that both blood volume and sodium levels are critical when talking about hydration status, it’s not just about water.
-If you haven't read the blog I wrote about why sodium is particularly important for athletes you can do so here!
+It’s important to understand from the get-go that both blood volume and sodium levels are critical when talking about hydration status, it’s not just about water.
+You can find out more about why sodium is particularly important for athletes here.

 In day-to-day life your blood volume starts to drop when you lose fluid to the environment (through breathing, peeing etc) and the hypothalamus detects this drop in pressure and the increase in the sodium concentration of the blood at the same time.
 It takes two main courses of action to remedy this situation…

 - It makes your kidneys filter more of the water it processes back into your blood stream, causing you to pee less.